Frequently Asked Questions

 What are the benefits of contacting Ag Energy NY?

 Cornell Cooperative Extension staff are here to help explain farm energy efficiency concepts; share common energy efficiency recommendation about technologies and preventative maintenance; and assist with questions, information lookup, and energy audit enrollment.
+This support is available privately and at no cost to farmers.

 Who developed this website and the content on it?